1972 Munich Olympics thriller shows nail-biting decisions in ABC Sports control room

 "It was that group of sports reporters that had to make that switch," Fehlbaum told NPR's A Martínez.
 "They had this almost innocent view.
 They were not trained or experienced in crisis reporting.
 And so they made all these decisions on the spot."

-ABC Sports, led by then president Roone Arledge, played by Peter Sarsgaard, vigorously fought for his division to lead the story, refusing to bow to intense pressure from ABC News to take over news coverage from thousands of miles away in the United States.
+ABC Sports at the time was led by President Roone Arledge, played in the movie by Peter Sarsgaard.
+Arledge vigorously fought for his division to lead the story, refusing to bow to pressure from ABC News to take over news coverage from thousands of miles away in the U.S.

 Some of the team's heftiest challenges included making sure their live coverage didn't inadvertently share with the armed extremists — via television screens the hostage takers might access — law enforcement's moves and potentially broadcast hostage killings to the entire world.